graniticio/granitic/doc/tutorial/007-database-write.md

-# Tutorial - Reading data from an RDBMS
+# Tutorial - Writing data to a database

 ## What you'll learn

 1. How to insert data into your database and capture generated IDs
 1. How to make your database calls transactional
-1. How to add database calls to your automatic validation

 ## Prerequisites